Optimal Rates for $O(1)$-Smooth DP-SCO with a Single Epoch and Large Batches: Background on (Private) Learning

 \subsection{\dpftrl: DP follow the regularized leader}

-\dpftrl~\cite{thakurta2013nearly,kairouz2021practical,denisov2022improved} is another standard approach for optimization, where in its simplest form, the state update is exactly that of \dpsgd when $\calC=\mathbb{R}^d$, except the noise in two different rounds $\bfb_t, \bfb_{t'}$ are not independent.
-Instead (in the one-dimensional setting) $(\bfb_1, \bfb_2, \ldots \bfb_T)\sim\calN(0,\left(\bfC^\top \bfC\right)^{-1})$, where $\bfC$ is computed via $\dpmf$.
-While \dpftrl has strong empirical properties comparable to \dpsgd, it is unknown whether it can achieve optimal DP-SCO error unless under additional restrictions (e.g., realizability~\cite{asi2023near}).
+\dpftrl~\citep{thakurta2013nearly,kairouz2021practical,denisov2022improved} is another standard approach for optimization, where in its simplest form, the state update is exactly that of \dpsgd when $\calC=\mathbb{R}^p$, except the noise in two different rounds $\bfb_t, \bfb_{t'}$ are not independent.
+Instead (in the one-dimensional setting) $(\bfb_1, \bfb_2, \ldots \bfb_T)\sim\calN(0,\left(\bfC^\top \bfC\right)^{-1})$, where $\bfC$ is chosen to minimize the error on prefix sums of $\bfx_t$.
+A canonical and asymptotically optimal implementation of $\dpftrl$ is the binary tree mechanism of~\citep{Dwork-continual,CSS11-continual}.
+While \dpftrl has strong empirical properties comparable to \dpsgd, it is unknown whether it can achieve optimal DP-SCO error unless under additional restrictions (e.g., realizability~\citep{asi2023near}).
+A line of work (e.g. \citep{choquette2022multi, henzinger2023almost, henzinger2024unifying}) has looked at optimizing the choice of $\bfC$.
+These works offer constant-factor improvements over the binary tree mechanism.
+While these improvements are meaningful practically, we aim for asymptotic guarantees in this paper, and so we will restrict our choice of correlated noise to the binary tree mechanism for simplicity.